Meet Alex Caspero

 It’s not summer until we’ve been strawberry picking.

 What to do with all of these berries?
 Fresh strawberries naturally lead to my vegan strawberry shortcake, strawberry lemonade scones and strawberry basil margaritas.
 The possibilities are endless.
 I think I ate 5 cups of fresh sliced strawberries the moment we got home.
 Still warm from the sun, these are the berries I wait all year for.

 Since having kids, I’ve become more conscious on how much sugar and salt we’re consuming.
 Therefore, it was a no-brainer that this jam would be lower in sugar than traditional recipes.

-Spoiler alert- you can’t tell.
+Spoiler alert- you cannot tell.
 It’s not as cloyingly sweet as some jams can be, but who wants that anyway?
 This jam tastes like summer!
 I swear I can still taste the sun-kissed strawberries straight from the garden in every bite.